John Jay: Retirement from politics

 In 1801, Jay declined both the Federalist renomination for governor and a Senate-confirmed nomination to resume his former office as Chief Justice of the United States and retired to the life of a farmer in Westchester County, New York.
 Soon after his retirement, his wife died.
 Jay remained in good health, continued to farm and, with one notable exception, stayed out of politics.
 In 1819, he wrote a letter condemning Missouri's bid for admission to the union as a slave state, saying that slavery "ought not to be introduced nor permitted in any of the new states."

 Midway through Jay's retirement in 1814, both he and his son Peter Augustus Jay were elected members of the American Antiquarian Society.

 Death

 On the night of May 14, 1829, Jay was stricken with palsy, probably caused by a stroke.
-He lived for three days, dying in Bedford, New York, on May 17.
-He was the last surviving President of the Continental Congress.
+He lived for three more days, dying in Bedford, New York, on May 17.
+He was the last surviving President of the Continental Congress and also the last surviving delegate to the First Continental Congress.
 Jay had chosen to be buried in Rye, where he lived as a boy.
 In 1807, he had transferred the remains of his wife Sarah Livingston and those of his colonial ancestors from the family vault in the Bowery in Manhattan to Rye, establishing a private cemetery.
 Today, the Jay Cemetery is an integral part of the Boston Post Road Historic District, adjacent to the historic Jay Estate.
-The Cemetery is maintained by the Jay descendants and closed to the public.
+The cemetery is maintained by the Jay descendants and is closed to the public.
 It is the oldest active cemetery associated with a figure from the American Revolution.